jpmccrea/Auburngrads.github.io/about/index.md

 # <center>Quick and Dirty</center>
 ***
-Operations researcher by title, data scientist<sup><a href="#fn1" id="ref1">1</a></sup> by self-proclamation.
+Operations researcher by title, data scientist by self-proclamation.
 R addict.
 Equal parts social scientist, economist, and hacker.
 Inquirer, lifelong learner, and PhD.
 Father of two, husband of one.

 <br>